ona-li-toki-e-jan-Epiphany-tawa-mi/xraa/ερτγκμικτι-en_US.md

 ## Proper nouns (with `!`)

 Some words begin with an exclamation mark `!`, this means that they are proper nouns.
 Only present in writing, not vocalized.
 Any noun can be turned into a proper noun using it.

+Proper nouns are vocalized, sounding like !ε /ǀɛ/.
+Exclamation marks can also appear in words, representing the click /ǀ/, or at the end of a word, where it functions like in English: for exclamations.

 ## λα